 Student Code of Conduct and Title IX

-When the CCO files or receives a complaint alleging that a student has acted in a manner which may be in violation of the Student Code of Conduct, the CCO initiates the disciplinary process by meeting with the Accused Student, putting him/her on notice of the alleged violation, and providing him/her with an opportunity to respond to the allegations.
-The CCO may conduct further investigation, if necessary.
-If a student fails to attend the initial review, depending upon the nature of the violation, a hold will be placed on the student’s account and/or interim sanctions may be put into place until a meeting can be scheduled.
+When a complaint is filed alleging that a student has acted in a manner which may be in violation of the Student Code of Conduct, the Director, Student Rights and Responsibilities, or designee, initiates the disciplinary process by sending a notice to the alleged student regarding the allegations.
+The conduct officer may conduct further investigation, if necessary.

-If the CCO determines that a violation exists, these procedural options are available:
+If the conduct officer determines that a violation exists, these procedural options are available:

-1. Verbal or written warning: For low-level offenses, the CCO may issue a verbal or written warning to the Accused Student.
+1. Verbal or written warning: For low-level offenses, the conduct officer may issue a verbal or written warning to the Accused Student.
 Warnings shall not be subject to a hearing before a Judicial Board or an appeal.

-2. Administrative Disposition: The Accused Student and the CCO mutually agree upon a disciplinary remedy.
-By accepting the administrative disposition, the Accused Student waives his/her right to a hearing before the College Judicial Board, and all of the other requirements related to Judicial Board hearings.
-A student selecting an administrative disposition may still seek an appeal for removal/suspension/expulsion offenses* only, however, the agreement of the student and the CCO should make appeal unnecessary.
+2. Administrative Disposition: The Accused Student and the conduct officer mutually agree upon a disciplinary remedy.
+By accepting the administrative disposition, the Accused Student waives their right to a hearing before the College Judicial Board, and all of the other requirements related to Judicial Board hearings.
+A student selecting an administrative disposition may still seek an appeal for removal/suspension/expulsion offenses* only, however, the agreement of the student and the conduct officer should make appeal unnecessary.

-3. Judicial Board Hearing: When an administrative disposition cannot be reached, the CCO shall refer the alleged violation to the Judicial Board for a hearing.
+3. Judicial Board Hearing: When an administrative disposition cannot be reached, the conduct officer shall refer the alleged violation to the Judicial Board for a hearing.
 Refer to the section below regarding Judicial Board rules and procedures.

 4. Single Administrator Hearing: Available only in Title IX cases in place of an Administrative Disposition, this hearing follows the rules and guidelines of a Judicial Board hearing, but the case is presented to a single hearing officer instead of a panel.
 Appeal would go to a panel.